 Sleep is essential to good health and poor sleep leads to increased health costs and a lower quality of life.
 Sleep disorders produce a wide range of health and behavioral manifestations and decrease performance.
 Nearly one in three individuals endorse one of the major sleep complaints.
 The UNC Sleep Disorders Center provides care to patients with a wide range of sleep-related complaints and offers a full range of behavioral, pharmacological, surgical and device-related therapies to improve the symptoms and long-term health effects of these disorders.
 The center is accredited by the American Academy of Sleep Medicine as a full-service sleep center.

 The Sleep Center also offers subspecialty services.
-A Restless Legs Syndrome Clinic operates as a combined service of the Sleep Center and the Division of Movement Disorders.
+The Restless Legs Syndrome Clinic operates as a combined service of the Sleep Center and the Division of Movement Disorders.
 Dr. Brent Senior, Chief of the Division of Rhinology, Department of Otolaryngology, and Dr. George Blakey, Oral Maxillary Facial Surgery, lead sleep-related surgical services.
 Dr. Rose Sheets directs the Sleep Dental Device Services that offers a wide array of dental device options.
 The Sleep Center also utilizes Dr. Eric Jensen, who directs the Medwell-BioFeedback program as a consultant for biofeedback behavioral therapies.
 A multidisciplinary team at the NC Children’s Airway Center provides pediatric sleep-related airway services.